Bret Myers: Early life and education

 Myers, a native of Richmond, Virginia, is the son of Dr. Thomas and Carolyn Myers, and is Jewish.
 Myers grew up attending the Beth Ahabah Temple, in Richmond.
-He attended Collegiate School in Richmond ('02).
+He attended Collegiate School in Richmond ('98).

-He attended the University of Richmond (Robins School of Business, BS, Business Administration, Management and Operations '98).
+He attended the University of Richmond (Robins School of Business, BS, Business Administration, Management and Operations '02).
 Myers also attended the University of Virginia (MS, Systems Engineering, '06) and Drexel University's Bennett S. LeBow College of Business (PhD, Decision Sciences, '09).

 Soccer career

 Myers played with the Williamsburg Wizards soccer travel club, coached by Al Albert, before enrolling in college.

 He played forward in soccer at the University of Richmond.
 Myers was honored as a 2000 National Soccer Coaches Association of America scholar-athlete regional honoree, and was named Atlantic 10 Academic All-Conference.
 As of 2006, he was 6th on the Spider men's soccer career assist list, with 21, as he also scored 15 goals.

-Myers played soccer for two seasons with the Richmond Kickers, from 2002-03.
+Myers played soccer for two seasons with the Richmond Kickers, from 2002 to 2003.

 He won a gold medal with Team USA at the 11th Pan American Maccabi Games in Buenos Aires, Argentina, in 2008.